Road trip guide: Conquering Playa de Cofete on Canary Islands

 When was the road to Cofete Beach built?

-The track only allows for single file traffic in some places.
-Some of these places have steep drops to the side, and the journey is best done in a jeep or four wheel drive vehicle.
-The surface of the road is gravel and sand.
-This stretch of road should not be attempted by novice drivers.
-The road gives access to Villa Winter, a house that rumours say it was used as a clinic, where Nazi criminals underwent plastic surgery to change their appearance so they could start a new life in South America.
-Eyewitnesses claimed to have seen that these ´guests´ were brought up to the coast of Jandia in submarines.
+Surrounded by a spectacular landscape, the road was built during Hitler and Franco times (end of 1930’s), to give access to the zone.
+Their friendship made it possible, for a major part of the peninsula Jandia to be declared a military zone where no people were allowed.
+For the construction of the road to Cofete political prisoners from the concentration camp in Tefia were used.
+The road also gives access to Villa Winter, a house that rumors say it was used as a clinic, where Nazi criminals underwent plastic surgery to change their appearance so they could start a new life in South America.
+Eyewitnesses claimed to have seen that these 'guests' were brought up to the coast of Jandia in submarines.
 But they also might have arrived by plane, because during the last phase of the war, several planes were landing and taking off every night.

 Pic: Christian von dem Knesebeck